 Statutes for the Gunnerus Sustainability Award

-- The international Gunnerus Sustainability Award was established by the Royal Norwegian Society of Sciences and Letters (DKNVS) and NTNU represented by NTNU’s strategic research area Sustainability (NTNU Sustainability) as specified in a contract dated 22.06.2016.
+- The international Gunnerus Sustainability Award is a collaboration between the Royal Norwegian Society of Sciences and Letters (DKNVS), as the original founder of the prize, and NTNU, represented by NTNU’s strategic research area Sustainability (NTNU Sustainability).
+This collaboration is specified in a contract dated 22.06.2016.
 The contract details the financial and administrative responsibilities of DKNVS and NTNU.
 In all marketing of the award DKNVS and NTNU will appear on equal terms.
 The Gunnerus Sustainability Science Award will be awarded every two years.

 - The full name of the award is: “The Gunnerus Award in Sustainability Science conferred by the Royal Norwegian Society of Sciences and Letters and the Norwegian University of Science and Technology”.
 The short name of the award is “The Gunnerus Sustainability Award”.
 Names in Norwegian: Long: “Gunnerus’ vitenskapelige pris i bærekraft utdelt av Det Kongelige Norske Videnskabers Selskab og Norges teknisk-naturvitenskapelige universitet”.
 Short: “Gunnerusprisen i bærekraft”.